 455-15.9.3 Wet Excavations: Construct the tremie or pump line used to deposit concrete beneath the surface of water so that it is water-tight and will readily discharge concrete.
 Construct the discharge end of the tremie or pump line to prevent water intrusion and permit the free flow of concrete during placement operations.
 Ensure that the tremie or pump line has sufficient length and weight to rest on the shaft bottom before starting concrete placement.

-During placement operations, ensure that the discharge end of the tremie or pump line is within 6 inches of the bottom of the shaft excavation until at least 10 feet of concrete has been placed.
-Ensure the discharge end of the tremie or pump line is continuously embedded at least 10 feet into the concrete after 10 feet of concrete has been placed and until the casing is overpoured sufficiently to eliminate all contaminated concrete.
+Ensure that the discharge end of the tremie or pump line is embedded at least 10 feet into the concrete at all times during placement operations after 10 feet of concrete has been placed.
 Ensure that the free fall of concrete into the hopper is less than 5 feet at all times.
 Support the tremie so that it can be raised to increase the discharge of concrete and lowered to reduce the discharge of concrete.
-Do not rapidly raise or lower the tremie to increase the discharge of the concrete.
+The Engineer will not allow rapid raising or lowering of the tremie to increase the discharge of the concrete.
 Maintain a continuous flow of concrete and a positive pressure differential of the concrete in the tremie or pump line at all times to prevent water or slurry intrusion into the shaft concrete.